Haven-Rau/Pokemon_Catching_Adventure/README.md

         else:
             p = encounter()
 ```
-Each electric Pokemon captured adds to the stabalizer percentage.
-Stronger Pokemon add more percentage, while legendaries automatically set the percentage to 100%.
+Each electric Pokémon captured adds to the stabilizer percentage.
+Stronger Pokémon add more percentage, while legendaries automatically set the percentage to 100%.

 ```Python
             if electric_id in (796,642): #Xurkitree and Thunderous